kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 However, even with these improvements, the transcript alone was insufficient.
 Questions about characters worked reasonably well, but questions about game mechanics, missions, or world-building fell flat.
 The data simply wasn't there.
 I needed a better data source.

-## The Wiki
+## The wiki

 I needed a source of data that was complete, up-to-date, reliable, and neutral because people get *very* passionate about their in-game choices.
 The community-maintained Cyberpunk Wiki was the obvious answer.

-### The Download Challenge
+### The download challenge

-The wiki is substantial as it's about 15,000 pages.
+The wiki is substantial, as it's about 15,000 pages.
 Downloading it required:

 1. **Respecting API rate limits**: I had to add intentional pauses between requests to avoid getting blocked.
 The download script took a couple of hours to complete.

 2. **Choosing the right format**: I settled on a single JSON file where each page is a key-value pair:

    ```json
    {
      "Johnny Silverhand": "Johnny Silverhand is a...",